FHIR/Ucum-java/README.md

 - validate a UCUM unit (and also against a particular base unit)
 - decide whether one unit can be converted/compared to another
 - translate a quantity from one unit to another
-- prepare a human readable display of a unit
+- prepare a human-readable display of a unit
 - multiply 2 quantities together

 To use the library, download ucum-essence from http://unitsofmeasure.org, and then create a UCUMEssenceService: